Uber and Lyft Insurance - Do Passengers and Drivers know when they are covered?

 Also, it is important to remember that Uber and Lyft insurance policies DO NOT cover the driver at all times.
 Uber and Lyft liability insurance policies cover/protect the driver when:

-1) the driver is en-route to pick up a passenger
+1) the driver is on the app, and is waiting to accept a ride;

 If you have dropped off a passenger, and are going to get gas, for example, then it is very likely that Uber and Lyft would deny coverage.
 At which point, the driver’s personal car insurance is responsible.